 I try to pan around the scene as the insect emerges into a brightly lit shopping mall.
 Lights in the roof are made to look like windows letting in natural light, though I suspect we’re still kilometres underground.
 The insect eyes some shop windows, but otherwise heads fairly directly for a coffee shop.
 The insect orders a latte and sits in a chair positioned in a quiet but slightly awkward alcove.
 Drinking the latte relatively quickly the insect seems apprehensive and detached.
 As if aping a human the insect keeps rubbing its face as if to convey a sense of personal fatigue and pressure.

 Having a slight but undiagnosed caffeine intolerance the insect resigns its spot and goes to the toilet.
 I’m ejected out in an explosive, liquid push and enter into the bowl to be flushed down into the pipe.
 I become a literal stream of consciousness as I mix with water in the clamouring darkness.
 The pipe loops round so that I almost feel that I’m coming back on myself.
-The pipe then branches out and branches out splitting me multiple times.
+The pipe then branches out splitting me multiple times.
 With the gushing of water there is a low metallic hum as you might get in horror films.
 Although this noise might be used to signify evil I do not see it as a morally embedded noise in any simply way.
-Rather is seems to undermine my singular consciousness – the morally responsible kernel of my own self recognition – and a dispersed sense of being expands and consumes me.
+Rather it seems to undermine my singular consciousness – the morally responsible kernel of my own self-recognition – and a dispersed sense of being expands and consumes me.

 I only realise that I was asleep when some external discomfort wakes me.
 From the darkness of my last thoughts my mind reasserts itself and I feel duty bound to finish what I started.
 Yet I have little strength.
 My sleep has been a prelude to death not invigoration for life.
 I revisit this phrase frequently when the nausea of knowing that I have little time left overcomes me.
 A warm hand touches mine.